SevenTV/SevenTV/website/README.md

 This folder contains the 7TV website.

-See the [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.